codeberg-io/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot3.png)

-3. In the inspector window where you have receiving address change the text to your appcoins wallet address where you would like to receive your appcoins.
+3. In the inspector window where you have _Receiving Address_, change the text to your AppCoins wallet address where you would like to receive your AppCoins.

-4. check the enable debug checkbox If you would like to be able to use testnets like Ropsten for testing your Appcoins in-app billing integration.
+4. Check the enable debug checkbox if you would like to be able to use testnets like Ropsten for testing your AppCoins In-App Billing integration.
 **Note: Uncheck this in production to avoid testnet purchases.**

 5. You need to create in-app products.
-To create an AppcoinsProduct click Assets/Create/Appcoins Product and fill in the product info.
-Create as many as your in app products.
+To create an AppcoinsProduct, click Assets/Create/Appcoins Product and fill in the product info.
+Create as many as your in-app products.

 ![picture](Screenshots/shot4.png)

-6. Drag and drop all the products you created to the field on the AppcoinsUnity gameobject where you have products.
+6. Drag and drop all the products you've created to the field on the AppcoinsUnity gameobject where you have products.
-**Note: in the image below i created and added 3 products Chocolate, Dodo and Monster Drink.**
+**Note: in the image below I created and added 3 products Chocolate, Dodo and Monster Drink.**

 ![picture](Screenshots/shot5.png)